ibm-cloud-docs/containers/vpc_lbaas.md

     2. Define an alias for your custom domain by specifying the VPC load balancer hostname as a Canonical Name record (CNAME).

 3. If you created a subdomain for a public VPC load balancer, open a web browser and enter the URL to access your app through the subdomain.
 If you created a subdomain for a private VPC load balancer, you must be [connected to your private VPC network](/docs/vpc?topic=vpc-vpn-onprem-example) to test access to your subdomain.

+To use the SSL certificate to access your app via HTTPS, ensure that you defined an HTTPS port in your [Kubernetes `LoadBalancer` service](#setup_vpc_ks_vpc_lb).
+You can verify that requests are correctly routing through the HTTPS port by running `curl -v --insecure https://<domain>`.
+A connection error indicates that no HTTPS port is open on the service.
+Also, ensure that TLS connections can be terminated by your app.
+You can verify that your app terminates TLS properly by running `curl -v https://<domain>`.
+A certificate error indicates that your app is not properly terminating TLS connections.
+{: tip}

 <br />